mideind/GreynirEngine/doc/reference.rst

         0. **text**: The token text.

-        1. **stem**: The stem of the word, if the token is a word, otherwise it is the text of the token.
+        1. **lemma**: The lemma of the word, if the token is a word, otherwise it is the text of the token.

         2. **category**: The word category (``no`` for noun, ``so`` for verb, etc.)